 I went skating for the first time in a long time this holiday season.
+We were visiting Toronto for the holidays.
 My dad is a lover of winter sports and has been excited to introduce his grandkids to them as well.
 Personally, I’m a wall-hugger at the rink.
 I am nowhere good enough to teach or support anyone but luckily grandpa is.
 Grandpa had an endless supply of patience for teaching his first granddaughter.
 It was lovely to see.
 This day I learned a lot about skating and patience.

 It has been many years since I’ve gone skating.
 The last time I must have still been in high school, or maybe just graduated.
 Lucky for me, my parents still store my barely-worn skates in their basement.
 I definitely haven’t gone skating since I had kids of my own.

 Have you ever noticed how much your perspective changes after you become a parent?
 You do the same activities you’ve done before or watch the same movies but suddenly you see it all with fresh eyes.
 You see things you’ve never noticed before.
 And what I saw in that cold, icy rink was heartwarming.

 I saw a lot of kids and adults sticking close to the walls – I was one of them.
 Working hard to learn to skate, they were slowly shuffling along, their pants covered in ice shavings from falling down multiple times.